A Midsummer Night's Dream: Act 1 Scene 2

+Act 2

 Act 2 Scene 1

-In a parallel plot line, Oberon, king of the fairies, and Titania, his queen, have come to the forest outside Athens.
+In a parallel plot line, at the same time, Oberon, king of the fairies, and Titania, his queen, have come to the forest outside Athens.
 Titania tells Oberon that she plans to stay there until she has attended Theseus and Hippolyta's wedding.
-Oberon and Titania are estranged because Titania refuses to give her Indian changeling to Oberon for use as his "knight" or "henchman", since the child's mother was one of Titania's worshippers.
-Oberon seeks to punish Titania's disobedience.
+Oberon and Titania are estranged because Titania refuses to give her Indian changeling to Oberon for use as his "knight" or "henchman" since the child's mother was one of Titania's worshippers.
+Oberon seeks to punish Titania.
 He calls upon Robin "Puck" Goodfellow, his "shrewd and knavish sprite", to help him concoct a magical juice derived from a flower called "love-in-idleness", which turns from white to purple when struck by Cupid's arrow.
 When the concoction is applied to the eyelids of a sleeping person, that person, upon waking, falls in love with the first living thing they perceive.
 He instructs Puck to retrieve the flower with the hope that he might make Titania fall in love with an animal of the forest and thereby shame her into giving up the little Indian boy.
 He says, "And ere I take this charm from off her sight, / As I can take it with another herb, / I'll make her render up her page to me."
-Helena and Demetrius enter, with she continuously making advances towards Demetrius, promising to love him more than Hermia.
+Helena and Demetrius enter, with her continuously making advances towards Demetrius, promising to love him more than Hermia.
 However, he rebuffs her with cruel insults.
 Observing this, Oberon orders Puck to spread some of the magical juice from the flower on the eyelids of the young Athenian man.

 Act 2 Scene 2

-As Titania is lulled to sleep by her fairies, Oberon sneaks upon her and places the flower juice on her eyes, exiting the stage afterwards.
+As Titania is lulled to sleep by her fairies, Oberon sneaks up and places the flower juice on her eyes, exiting the stage afterwards.
 Lysander and Hermia enter, lost and exhausted from the journey.
-Hermia rejects Lysander’s polite, yet pushy advances to sleep together, and the two lie down on different corners.
-Puck enters and mistakes Lysander for Demetrius, not having actually seen either before, and administers the juice to the sleeping Lysander.
+Hermia rejects Lysander's advances to sleep together, and the two lie down on different corners.
+Puck enters and mistakes Lysander for Demetrius, not having seen either before, and administers the juice to the sleeping Lysander.
 Helena, coming across him, wakes him while attempting to determine whether he is dead or asleep.
 Upon this happening, Lysander immediately falls in love with Helena.
-Helena, thinking Lysander is mocking her for losing Demetrius, runs away with Lysander following her.
+Helena, mistakenly accusing Lysander of mocking her, runs away.
+Lysander follows her.
 When Hermia wakes up after dreaming a snake ate her heart, she sees that Lysander is gone and goes out in the woods to find him.